luni64/MicroMod_3.2/README.md

 <img src="/Documentation/V2.0_3d.jpg" alt="3d top" height="300" > <img src="/Documentation/V2.0_3d_bottom.jpg" alt="3d bottom" height="300" >

 # MicroMod_3.2
+Experimental mk20dx256vlh7 board compatible to the Sparkfun MicroMod carrriers.
+The board should be able to run firmware written for a Teensy 3.2 using the TeensyDuino core libraries.

-Experimental mk20dx256vlh7 board compatible to the Sparkfun MicroMod system.
-This is just a quick shot to see if it is possible to hand solder the tiny board.
-Used a T3.2 as base of the development.
+This board is just a quick shot to see if it is possible to hand solder the tiny components.

 Pictures, schematic and pinout in the documentation folder.
 Gerbers, BOM etc in the production folder